voidstarr/vscode-craftos-pc/README.md

 * Quickly access computer data directories and the configuration
 * Run ComputerCraft Lua scripts in CraftOS-PC
 * Browse files on the connected computer in the current workspace
+* Automatic filesystem connection when a new CraftOS-PC session supports file access
+* Easy connection management with "Add Connection" button in the Computers view
 * Connect to CraftOS-PC raw mode WebSocket servers
 * Use the remote.craftos-pc.cc service to open any ComputerCraft computer in VS Code (beta)
 * Debug code directly in VS Code using the native debugger interface
+* Built-in debug tools for troubleshooting connection issues

 ![Screenshot](media/screenshot.png)